What you need to know about the effects of sugar before sleeping

 Chocolate in the evening, what is the link to sleep?

-Rich in magnesium, a trace element with relaxing properties, chocolate could also help you sleep.
+Rich in magnesium, a trace element with relaxing properties, chocolate might also help you sleep.
 Provided of course, that you moderate your consumption and favor dark chocolate, which is less rich in sugar than white or milk chocolate.

 Why make sure you maintain good sleep?
 The consequences on health